6 Best Homeowners Insurance Companies in Arizona of 2025

 - Any and all structures on your property, including your home, detached garages, sheds, fences, and other buildings.

-- The personal belongings of everyone living in the house, whether they are in your home when they are damaged or stolen or not.
+- The personal belongings of everyone living in the house, whether in your home, when damaged or stolen or not.

 - Property damage caused by covered events, including storms and other natural disasters–except flood insurance, which is offered separately.